STEFANOVIVAS/azure-databricks/README.md

 * Join the key information required for reporting to create a new table.
 * Join the key information required for analysis to create a new table.
 * Transformed tables must have audit columns.

+### Reporting requirements

+* Driver standings for each year.
+* Constructor Standings for each year.

+### Analysis Requirements

+* Most dominant drivers over the years.
+* Most dominant Constructors over the years.
+* Visualize the outputs.

 ### Data Architecture Diagram